 To ensure that a consistent scoring mechanism is in place across the council, risks are assessed using the agreed criteria for likelihood and impact detailed in Appendix 2.
-When assessing the risk, the highest measure identified in each table is the score taken to plot the risk level on the risk matrix (Diagram 1).
+When assessing the risk, the highest measure identified in each table is the score taken to plot the risk level on the risk matrix (Table 1).
 Where the likelihood and impact cross, determines the risk level.

-For example, Possible Likelihood (2) and Very High Impact (4) would result in a risk level of 8.
+For example, a Likelihood of 2 (possible) and a Very High Impact of 4 would result in a risk level of 8.